Cherwell's SAS Super Pinocchio II is a non-powered air sampler unit that tests the microbiological quality of both compressed air and gases.

 The Pinocchio provides a controlled method for bioburden monitoring of compressed air and other gases and can be included in an environmental monitoring program.

-It is ideal for use in manufacturing facilities where compressed air and gas monitoring is falling under increasing regulatory scrutiny.
+It is ideal for use in manufacturing facilities where compressed air monitoring is falling under increasing regulatory scrutiny.

 Typical requirements suggest 1,000 litres per air sample in high risk areas, such as: grade A filling lines, grade B clean rooms, operating theatres etc. As the criticality of the area reduces, the sample size can be reduced.
 The aim is to achieve a representative sample; so where higher counts would be expected, a smaller sample produces a more realistic number of cfu to count.